Honda Accord (North America seventh generation): Hybrid

 While this new vehicle shared the same displacement as the regular Accord V6 powerplant, the engine in the hybrid was derived from the 2005 Honda Odyssey minivan and has the ability to shut off three of the six cylinders under certain conditions for better fuel economy (a technology that Honda calls VCM or Variable Cylinder Management).
 The new engine features iVTEC technology and drives a new compact five-speed automatic transmission, developed to allow the inclusion of the electric motor sandwiched between the transversely mounted engine.
 Power of the gas engine is up from 240 to 255 hp and torque rose from 212 to 232 lbft.
 The vehicle reaches 60 mph in 6.5 seconds.
 Together with the Integrated Motor Assist electric motor, the hybrid version provided slightly higher performance than the conventional V6-engined Accord.

 Fuel economy was originally estimated at 30 mpgus city and 37 mpgus highway for the 2005 model year, but was later changed to 28 mpgus city, 35 mpgus highway, after Honda's addition of standard moonroof and spare tire during the 2006 model year.
 This change bumped the car to a higher weight class for United States Environmental Protection Agency mileage testing.
 The 2006 model has also been rated an AT-PZEV vehicle.
 AT-PZEV (Advanced Technology-Partial Zero Emissions Vehicle) is an emissions standard created by the California Air Resources Board.
 2005 model year Accord Hybrids were rated LEVII-ULEV by the California Air Resources Board and Tier2, Bin5 by the EPA.

 For 2006, the Accord Hybrid came standard with Vehicle Stability Assist (VSA), and like the conventional Accord, received a minor exterior facelift.
 Accord Hybrids from the model year 2006 and up can be identified by the amber rear turn signals whereas their fully-gasoline counterparts have red rear turn signals.

 The marketplace did not embrace the Hybrid model of the seventh generation Accord, as it competed against the sixth generation Toyota Camry Hybrid (based on an inline-4 gasoline engine); the Camry Hybrid's price point was comparable against gasoline-only V6 Accord and Camry trims on offer, whereas the Accord Hybrid was comparatively more expensive.
 In addition while the Accord Hybrid had the same mileage as the gasoline-only Accord V6 (albeit the Hybrid has higher horsepower without consuming extra fuel, hence a "muscle hybrid"), the Camry Hybrid was more efficient than its gasoline-only inline-4 and V6 trims.

 The Accord Hybrid was discontinued when the rest of the seventh generation Accord production concluded.
 No Accord Hybrid was offered for the eighth generation Accord.
 Honda announced the Accord Hybrid would return to the market for the 2014 model year based on the ninth generation Accord, with a new dual-motor system and a plug-in option.

-For model year 2018, Honda offered a hybrid version of the 10th generation Accord.
+For the 2018 model year, Honda offered a hybrid version of the 10th generation Accord.